aaroneverly/intermediateMeteorApp/README.md

 I chose to place the index.html and other client files all in the client/ folder.

-To test, clone or download and install dependencies:
+To test, clone or download, install dependencies, and run meteor:

 `$ meteor npm install --save babel-runtime`